WZBSocialScienceCenter/tmtoolkit/doc/source/install.rst

     pip install -U pip

-Now in order to install tmtoolkit, you can choose if you want a minimal installation or install a recommended set of packages that enable all features.
+Now in order to install tmtoolkit, you can choose if you want a minimal installation or install a recommended set of packages that enable most features.
 For the recommended installation, you can type **one of the following**, depending on the preferred package for topic modeling:

 .. code-block:: text